-Brixton five-piece released their highly acclaimed debut album Songs of Praise on January 12th.
+Brixton five-piece SHAME released their highly acclaimed debut album Songs of Praise on January 12th.
 Formed three years ago in the same rehearsal space that spawned Fat White Family and many other UK musical veterans, where they encountered many a character shaping experience beyond their young years.
 I had a chat with Charlie Steen (vox) shortly after the band arrived on Australian soil before they embarked on their Laneway Festival tour.

 Coming off the back of such a huge year, especially touring wise – how do you prepare for international tours like this?
 Do you have any tips for keeping sane travelling so much?